 The Project Tree is a list of objects that have been added to the current project.
-It is located in the rightmost tab of the Library panel.
+To open it, choose Window > Project Tree in the main menu.

 New objects appear in your project with the default names.
 For example, all wall segments are named “Wall”.
 If you need to distinguish objects of the same type, you should give them different names.
 To change the object's name, double-click on it in the Project Tree and type a new name.

 The Project Tree can display items either on a selected floor, or all items in the project.
 In the second case, the stories appear as top level items in the list, and objects are sub-items of the respective story.

 The objects are grouped in the list by type.
 For instance, walls are listed together and are not mixed with objects of other types.
 If you need to select all objects of the same type, it is easier to do this in the Project Tree.

 Some objects may have parts that are displayed in the Project Tree as sub-objects.
 For example, a door object has a door frame and a door itself.
 Their parameters may be changed separately.
 A wall object can have crowns and bases on both sides.

 When you select an object in any view, it becomes selected in the Project Tree, and vice versa.